 The lawsuit was filed by petitioners who claim that the state’s Department of Pesticide Regulation (DPR) violated state environmental law when it approved agricultural uses for sulfoxaflor in 2020.

 The groups allege that the DPR failed to consider the adverse effects that the chemical has on bees.

 Pesticide use has long been notorious in the United States for their detrimental effects on human health and the environment.
 Unfortunately, much to many environmental organizations’ dismay, industrial agriculture in the country still heavily relies on these toxic chemicals.

-For instance, paraquat, a popular herbicide associated with an increased risk of Parkinson’s disease, is still widely used in the U.S. The pesticide has also been the target of many lawsuits filed recently.
-According to plaintiffs who have filed a paraquat poisoning lawsuit, long-term exposure to the pesticide triggers neurotoxic effects and ultimately results in the development of Parkinson’s disease.
+For instance, paraquat, a popular herbicide associated with an increased risk of Parkinson’s disease, is still widely used in the U.S. The chemical has also been the target of many lawsuits filed recently.
+According to plaintiffs who have filed a paraquat poisoning lawsuit, long-term exposure to the widely used weed killer triggers neurotoxic effects and ultimately results in the development of Parkinson’s disease.

-Despite mounting evidence on its harmful effects on the brain, however, the weed killer remains on the market.
-In fact, the U.S. Environmental Protection Agency (EPA) recently granted the pesticide an interim re-approval – which also led to a lawsuit against the agency.
+Despite mounting evidence on its harmful effects on the brain, paraquat remains on the market.
+In fact, the U.S. Environmental Protection Agency (EPA) recently granted the herbicide an interim re-approval – which also led to a lawsuit against the agency.

 There’s still much that needs to be done when it comes to regulating pesticides.
 Will the California state superior court’s decision to prohibit the use of a pesticide that’s harmful to bees signal the start of better regulation?